Th Graders Explore Genres of Literature, Identify, Categorize, and Explain Characteristics of Genres, and Select Books Based on Interests.

 Extension Activities:

-- Genre Book Reports: Assign students to read a book from a specific genre and present a detailed book report, including analysis of the genre’s elements and characteristics.
+- Genre Book Reports: Assign students to read a book from a specific genre and present a book report to the class.

-- Genre Book Club: Organize a genre-based book club where students can discuss books they have read within a specific genre and analyze their elements and themes in-depth.
+- Genre Book Club: Organize a genre-based book club where students can discuss books they have read within a specific genre.

 Assessment:

-- Observe students’ participation during the genre sorting activity, presentations, and class discussions.
+- Observe students' participation during the genre sorting activity and presentations.

-- Review students’ completed genre worksheets to assess their understanding of genre elements and characteristics.
+- Review students' independent reading reflections to assess their understanding of genres.